AkashKumar2011/JS-weatherApp/README.md

 - ✅ Responsive layout for all screen sizes
 - ⚠️ Error handling for invalid city input

-## 🛠️ Technologies Used

-- HTML5
-- CSS3 (Flexbox, gradients)
-- JavaScript (ES6+, Fetch API)
-- OpenWeatherMap API

-## 🧠 How It Works

-- Users enter a city name in the input box.
-- On clicking the search button, a request is sent to OpenWeatherMap API.
-- JavaScript parses the returned JSON and updates:
-  - City name
-  - Temperature
-  - Humidity
-  - Wind speed
-  - Corresponding weather icon
-- If the city is invalid, an error message is shown.

 ## 📦 File Structure